Manhattan Project: After the war

-Seeing the work they had not understood produce the Hiroshima and Nagasaki bombs amazed the workers of the Manhattan Project as much as the rest of the world; newspapers in Oak Ridge announcing the Hiroshima bomb sold for $1 ($ today).
-Although the bombs' existence was public, secrecy continued, and many workers remained ignorant of their jobs; one stated in 1946, "I don't know what the hell I'm doing besides looking into a ——— and turning a ——— alongside a ———.
-I don't know anything about it, and there's nothing to say".
-Many residents continued to avoid discussion of "the stuff" in ordinary conversation despite it being the reason for their town's existence.
+The Manhattan Project became instantly famous after the bombing of Hiroshima and the partial lifting of its secrecy.
+It was widely credited with ending the war, and Groves worked to credit its contractors, whose work had hitherto been secret.
+Groves and Nichols presented them with Army–Navy "E" Awards, and over 20 Presidential Medals for Merit were awarded to key contractors and scientists, including Bush and Oppenheimer.
+Military personnel received the Legion of Merit.

-In anticipation of the bombings, Groves had Henry DeWolf Smyth prepare a history for public consumption.
-Atomic Energy for Military Purposes, better known as the "Smyth Report", was released to the public on 12 August 1945.
-Groves and Nichols presented Army–Navy "E" Awards to key contractors, whose involvement had hitherto been secret.
-Over 20 awards of the Presidential Medal for Merit were made to key contractors and scientists, including Bush and Oppenheimer.
-Military personnel received the Legion of Merit, including the commander of the Women's Army Corps detachment, Captain Arlene G. Scheidenhelm.
+The Manhattan Project persisted until 31 December 1946, and the Manhattan District to 15 August 1947.
+During this time, it suffered from numerous difficulties caused by technical problems, the effects of rapid demobilization, and a lack of clarity on its long-term mission.

-At Hanford, plutonium production fell off as Reactors B, D and F wore out, poisoned by fission products and swelling of the graphite moderator known as the Wigner effect.
+At Hanford, plutonium production declined as Reactors B, D and F wore out, poisoned by fission products and swelling of the graphite moderator known as the Wigner effect.
 The swelling damaged the charging tubes where the uranium was irradiated to produce plutonium, rendering them unusable.
-In order to maintain the supply of polonium for the urchin initiators, production was curtailed and the oldest unit, B pile, was closed down so at least one reactor would be available in the future.
+Production was curtailed and the oldest unit, B pile, was closed down so at least one reactor would remain available.
 Research continued, with DuPont and the Metallurgical Laboratory developing a redox solvent extraction process as an alternative plutonium extraction technique to the bismuth phosphate process, which left unspent uranium in a state from which it could not easily be recovered.

-Bomb engineering was carried out by the Z Division, named for its director, Dr. Jerrold R. Zacharias from Los Alamos.
-Z Division was initially located at Wendover Field but moved to Oxnard Field, New Mexico, in September 1945 to be closer to Los Alamos.
-This marked the beginning of Sandia Base.
+Bomb engineering was carried out by the Z Division, initially located at Wendover Field but moved to Oxnard Field, New Mexico, in September 1945 to be closer to Los Alamos.
+This marked the beginning of the Sandia Base.
 Nearby Kirtland Field was used as a B-29 base for aircraft compatibility and drop tests.
-By October, all the staff and facilities at Wendover had been transferred to Sandia.
 As reservist officers were demobilized, they were replaced by about fifty hand-picked regular officers.